FemtoEmacs/nimacros/nimacros/chaps/nimdoc3.md

 the `consp` data structure, therefore, Lisp and Scheme need only a tree constructor, to wit, the `cons` function.
-In an Abstract Syntactic Tree, when it is necessary to differenciate a node from the other, a Lisp programmer put the identifier first in the list of ramifications.
+In an Abstract Syntactic Tree, when it is necessary to differentiate one node from the other, a Lisp programmer will put the identifier as the first element in the list of ramifications.
+This is an elegant solution that makes Lisp terse and powerful.

-An elegant solution that makes Lisp so terse and powerful.
+[//]: stopped here on 03/12/2019

 The design of Nim opted by using different nodes.
 Consider the program of listing @akavelIter.
 The node that represents